codeuniversity/student-council/statute/statute.md

 (1) The Student General Assembly shall constitute a quorum if 10 percent of all members of the student body are present.

-(2) If the Student General Assembly is convened again after an absence of a quorum to deal with the same matter, it shall in any case be quorate if reference is made to this in the invitation.
+(2) If the Student General Assembly is convened again after an absence of a quorum to deal with the same matter, it shall in any case be quorate if this is indicated in the invitation.

 (3) “Present” only includes physical presence and not being present online, e.g. to take part in online votes.